 iface default inet dhcp

-Upgrade ready for install CUPS
+Upgrade ready for install CUPSsudo apt-get update sudo apt-get upgrade

 Installing CUPS